 The terminology, benefits and provisions of your health insurance plan are complicated.
 It’s easy to misunderstand these details, causing you to choose more costly procedures and boost premium costs.

 These factors contribute to the increase in your insurance costs this year.
-You can manage costs, though, when you discuss your needs and budget with your insurance agent.
+You can manage costs, though, when you talk to an agent.